 For the Cookies:

-- Using a medium-size ice-cream scoop, form balls and place them on the lined baking sheet, spacing them about 2-inches apart as they will spread.
+- Using a medium-size cookie scoop (2 tablespoons), form balls and roll them in sugar (coating them in sugar will make it easier to press them down).
+Place them on the lined baking sheet.
+Space them about 2-inches apart as they will spread.
 Flatten each of the balls to a 1/4-inch thickness, using the bottom of a glass or measuring cup.
 Smooth the edges to repair any cracks.

 - Place the baking sheet in the refrigerator for 30 minutes as this will help keep them from spreading too much.